 It’s important to note that mental health issues might not be completely resolvable.
 In fact, therapists don’t look for a complete solution to mental health issues.
-Instead, they are looking to untangle the issues from your addiction.
+Many of the conditions are chronic, but the clinicians will help you manage your mental health in a healthier way.
 In doing so, they make it easier for the addiction therapist to treat your addiction itself.
-It’s also recommended that you continue mental health treatment after you leave our Texas drug rehab.
+We also recommend that you continue mental health treatment after you leave our Texas drug rehab.

 How Co-Occurring Disorders Develop

 Co-occurring disorders are a two-way street.
 Sometimes, a person has a mental health disorder or psychological issue that prompts them to start abusing a substance.
 This might come out of a need to numb the problem.
 It’s also possible for the individual to begin abusing their prescription medications.
 In this case, treatment becomes a complicated process when a person is addicted to a drug they need.
 If the client truly needs the drug in question, they need intensive counseling on the dangers of abusing it.

 On the other hand, it’s quite possible for an addiction to prompt psychological issues.
 A client with no history of depression or anxiety can suddenly find themselves struggling with these mental health conditions because of drug abuse.
 It’s difficult not to become depressed or anxious when your life is falling apart.
 It’s reasonable to react with feelings of depression and anxiety when facing a life of addiction cycles.
 Unfortunately, it still requires an additional layer of therapy.

 Addiction treatment programs used for both substance use and mental health disorders include:

 - Dialectical behavior therapy (DBT)

 - 12 step therapy program

 - Individual, family, and group therapy